Beorhtmund/beorhtmund.github.io/README.md

 New projects made with Bootstrap, jQuery, Sass, React and Redux will be up in a few weeks.

+FIX: I need to change the navbar so it fades from dark to light.

 ## *Tribute Page
 This page is a tribute to Wernher Von Braun for his role in the advancement of space exploration.
 It can be found at: https://beorhtmund.github.io/page/tribute.html